loynin/node-chat-app/readme.md

 ```
   #### Run-time Environment

-This app is using JavaScript and using Node as the platform.
-Therefore, this app need NodeJS to run.
+This app is using JavaScript and Node as the platform.
+Therefore, this app needs NodeJS to run.

 ## How to Run the Project

 The following is the process of running app on the local server:

-1. Clone the repository to the local folder as folder name 'node-chat-app'
+1. Clone the repository to the local folder as folder name 'node-chat-app' or any name and run the following command:

 ```
 git clone https://github.com/loynin/node-chat-app.git node-chat-app